-The winter blues have been affecting people way before the pandemic—but 2020 has definitely added an unprecedented amount of pressure to small business owners and their families.
-Below, are a few tips on how to better navigate this fall and winter season according to other business owners.
+Seasonal affective disorder and depression has been affecting people way before the pandemic, but it definitely added an extraordinary amount of pressure to small business owners and their families.
+Below, are a few tips on how to prioritize mental health according to other business owners.

-Even if you run your business solo, it’s okay to ask for help—especially during the holidays.
+Even if you run your business solo, it’s okay to ask for help—especially during peak seasons.
 Evaluate your budget and workload to see whether hiring seasonal full-time or part-time help is best for you.
 If you don’t have the means to hire additional labor but need the help, consider looking on sites like Upwork and Fivver to search for hourly work.

 Although not ideal, many people are willing to volunteer to help starting or struggling businesses.
 Be sure to check your city and state policies on hiring interns or exchanging labor for product or college credit.

 Schedule breaks and “me time” as often as needed.
 A burnt-out business owner, freelancer, or employee will definitely not put their best work out there.
-With this season being particularly taxing on everyone, encourage yourself and your employees to take mental health breaks throughout the day or week.
+If you or your team feel strain, encourage everyone to take mental health breaks throughout the day or week.

 This can be as simple as taking a short walk outside, doing some fun reading, playing with your pet, or having a team lunch where no business is discussed.